 “It just surprised me how willing they were to do their best to help me.
 They are awesome, they go above and beyond.”

-The Library & Learning Centre works Polytechnic-wide to support students and ensure equal opportunities and access for all students irrespective of age, gender, socio-economic background, ethnicity or physical ability.
+The Library & Learning Centre works Polytechnic-wide ensure equal opportunities and access for all learners, irrespective of age, gender, socio-economic background, ethnicity or physical ability.